mefengl/what-i-read/README.md

 http://paulgraham.com/conformism.html , this world is full of "passive conventional", and it is not easy to find "agreesive minded".

-https://www.scottaaronson.com/writings/bignumbers.html , it can be seen as the meta idea of "why speed matters"
+https://www.scottaaronson.com/writings/bignumbers.html , it can be seen as the meta idea of "why speed matters", cause big number make any thing else meaningless.

 ## hard code